 Kings Point, NY 11024-1699

 Candidate Guidance Office

 Annapolis, MD 21402-5018

 Each United States Senator and United States Representative may have no more than five people attending each service academy at any given time.
 Most members of Congress allocate at least one open vacancy each year.
 For each vacancy, ten nominations may be submitted to the respective service academy admissions office.
 Offers of appointment are made by the admissions office on a competitive basis measuring the overall qualifications and eligibility of all nominees.
-The application for a nomination from my office can be found here.
-The deadline for submitting completed applications for the class entering the summer of 2019 is Friday, September 28th at 5 PM in my Norfolk office.
-Postmarks are not sufficient.
+Service Academy nomination applications for those graduating from high school in 2022 are currently being considered.

-Service academy applicants are eligible for nomination by both United States Senators in the state of their legal residence and the United States Representative for the District in which they reside as well as the Vice President .
+Service academy applicants are eligible for nomination by both United States Senators in the state of their legal residence and the United States Representative for the District in which they reside as well as the Vice President.
 Applicants should apply for nomination to all four nominating sources.
-To apply for a nomination from my office, please check back on this website for our online submission form.
-Please make sure to read all the instructions and verify that you have completed and submitted the online form, as well as mailed all required additional materials.

 Applying to Academies